-TechOverture is a directory of the computing systems, services and resources that
+TechOverture is a directory of computing systems, services and resources important

-are important to TU students.
-OTS Student Computing Services (SCS) is proud to maintain
+to TU students.
+OTS Student Computing Services (SCS) is proud to maintain TechOverture

-TechOverture to help students, new and continuing, make the best possible use of the
+to help new and continuing students make the best possible use of the technology and

-information on computing systems, services and resources most applicable to incoming
+on the computing systems, services and resources most applicable to incoming TU students.

-Like technology itself, this resource is dynamic.
-You can use it to become more knowledgeable
+that, like technology itself, this resource is dynamic.
+Expect it to change as new

-emerge.
-Let us know how we can make TechOverture even more useful for future classes.
+technologies emerge, and let us know how we can make TechOverture even more useful for you and for future classes.

 During your campus or course activities, you will use many different computing systems